Donepezil: Cognitive enhancement

 Donepezil has shown mixed results for improving cognitive abilities in healthy individuals.
-A 2009 double-blind, placebo controlled study (n=24) investigating Donepezil's effects across a variety of memory tests in reported an improvement in spatial memory accuracy both before (90 minutes after dosing) and at theoretical Tmax (210 minutes after dosing).
-However, a later 2011 paper featuring two study double-blind, placebo controlled experiments evaluating Donepezil's effects in older but healthy subjects reported impairment after acute (5 hours after dose) and chronic (4 weeks) donepezil administration.
+A 2009 double-blind, placebo controlled study (n=24) investigating donepezil's effects across a variety of memory tests in reported an improvement in spatial memory accuracy both before (90 minutes after dosing) and at theoretical Tmax (210 minutes after dosing).
+However, a later 2011 paper featuring two study double-blind, placebo controlled experiments evaluating donepezil's effects in older but healthy subjects reported impairment after acute (5 hours after dose) and chronic (4 weeks) donepezil administration.

 ADHD

-The addition of donepezil with existing ADHD medications has shown mixed results.
+The addition of donepezil with existing medications for attention deficit hyperactivity disorder (ADHD) has shown mixed results.
 In those with Tourette syndrome and ADHD, donepezil may reduce tics while it had no effect on ADHD's symptoms.

 Pervasive developmental disorder

-Donepezil, along with other cholinesterase inhibitors, is suggested as having potential for trouble behaviors:- irritability, hyperactivity, and difficulty in social communication which are typically seen in those with pervasive developmental disorder, pervasive developmental disorder not otherwise specified, and autism-spectrum disorder.
+Donepezil, along with other cholinesterase inhibitors, is suggested as having potential for trouble behaviors: irritability, hyperactivity, and difficulty in social communication which are typically seen in those with pervasive developmental disorder, pervasive developmental disorder not otherwise specified, and autism-spectrum disorder.

 Anorexia nervosa

 Donepezil is furthermore suggested as a feasible therapeutic option for anorexia nervosa.
 Emerging literature reports that a subset of patients suffering from restrictive anorexia nervosa have enhanced habit formation compared with healthy controls.
 Habit formation is modulated by striatal cholinergic interneurons.
 Based on the physiopathology of anorexia nervosa, namely in terms of cholinergic deficiencies, the effects of donepezil and other drugs that act as cholinesterase inhibitors could thus be effective in the treatment of the disorder.
+However, no trial to date supports this hypothesis.